 Gaughran wins State Senate race after absentees tallied

-Freshman Sen. James Gaughran declared victory Wednesday in a closely watched reelection campaign, saying updated absentee-ballot tabulations had given him an all-but-surmountable lead.
+Freshman State Sen. James Gaughran declared victory Wednesday in a closely watched reelection campaign, saying updated absentee-ballot tabulations had given him an all-but-insurmountable lead.

 Gaughran’s Republican challenger, Edmund Smyth, conceded the race shortly after a Democratic news conference in Garden City.

+Also on Wednesday, Democrat Jackie Gordon conceded to Republican Andrew Garbarino in the 2nd Congressional District race to replace Rep. Peter King (R-Seaford).
+A Garbarino victory had been expected, as the Sayville Republican had been leading Gordon by more than 40,000 votes as of the most recent update.

+And in Nassau County, Gina Sillitti claimed victory in a North Hempstead-based state Assembly district over Republican Ragini Srivastava.
+Like Gaughran, Sillitti trailed after Election Day, but prevailed after absentees were counted.

-Gaughran (D-Northport) had trailed Smyth by 13,844 votes after election night in the 5th Senate District, which covers parts of Nassau and Suffolk counties.
+Gaughran (D-Northport) was one of several first-term Democratic senators whom Republican allies and police unions spent lots of money to unseat.
+Gaughran trailed Smyth by 13,844 votes after election night in the 5th Senate District, which covers parts of Nassau and Suffolk counties.

-"We have won this race," Gaughran said at a wind-swept press conference outside Democratic headquarters in Garden City.
+"We have won this race," Gaughran said at a wind-swept news conference outside Democratic headquarters in Garden City.

 "On election night, it didn’t look so good.
 It was kind of bleak," Jacobs said.
 "But I said don’t count your chickens because there are a lot of absentees and now those absentees have come home to roost."